Untangled - Lisa Damour - E-Book

 Anna Freud was one of many thinkers to propose a framework for healthy psychological growth.
 In 1950, Erik Erikson articulated a developmental model spanning from infancy to old age, marked by existential challenges to be mastered at each step along the way.
 Modern psychologists maintain the tradition of studying development in terms of its component parts.
 Today, we typically consider aging in terms of its physical, emotional, cognitive, and social facets.
 In other words, scholarly approaches to human growth broken down into discernible phases now constitute a rich theoretical tradition and a robust body of research; I stand on the shoulders of intellectual giants in proposing a concrete and comprehensive model of what, exactly, girls must accomplish to move through their teenage years successfully.

 Once I had this model in mind and found that it illuminated so much of what I observed, I introduced it to my graduate students to help them shed light on the complex adolescent cases that come their way.
-Normally developing teenagers can be impulsive and oppositional and can even seem downright odd by adult standards, so these budding clinicians needed a framework for evaluating the mental health of teenagers seeking psychotherapy.
+Because in the typical course of development teenagers can be impulsive and oppositional—they can even seem downright odd by adult standards—these budding clinicians needed a framework for evaluating the mental health of teenagers seeking psychotherapy.
 When we asked, “Along which strands is the teen progressing, struggling, or stalled?” we could make order out of what looked like chaos and orient novice clinicians to the work they were learning to do.

 Thinking about girls in terms of the strands of teenage development is practical for professionals, but much more important, it allows parents to pinpoint the specific achievements that turn girls into grown-ups and makes sense of familiar, but confusing, teenage behavior.
-Last year your daughter may have happily participated in the children’s games at your street party, but this year, she insists on hanging out with the adults while complaining that she’s bored.
+Last year your daughter may have happily participated in the children’s games at your block party, but this year, she insists on hanging out with the adults while complaining that she’s bored.
 What accounts for the shift?
 It might be that she has begun the work of parting with childhood (chapter 1).
-And how do you understand the girl who is equally excited to buy a copy of The Economist for her Model UN research paper and three copies of an Us Weekly magazine featuring her favorite boy band?
+And how do you understand the girl who is equally excited to search the archives of The Economist for her Model UN research paper and to spend hours online following a cute influencer?
 Well, you’re likely looking at her foray into entering the romantic world (chapter 6).
 When you understand the important developmental work your daughter is doing, you’ll fret less about some of her puzzling behaviors.

 And thinking in terms of strands allows us to weigh any one moment in a girl’s life against her overall progress on the relevant developmental strand.
 Should you be worried about your daughter’s meltdown when she loses a student council race?
 That will depend on whether she’s usually pretty resilient or instead she’s having a lot of trouble harnessing emotions (chapter 3).
 Should you ignore her decision to go without a coat on a cold day, or is her disregard for her well-being part of an alarming pattern of difficulties with caring for herself (chapter 7)?
 Given that teenage girls routinely do things their parents don’t understand, it’s helpful to have a way to know when it’s okay to hang back and when you should step in.

-Fundamentally, girls and boys are more alike than they are different, so don’t be surprised to discover that some of the stories and advice that follow speak to your experience of knowing or raising a teenage boy.
-But girls face unique challenges as teenagers and this book takes a deep dive into the cutting-edge research that parents raising daughters need to know.
+Fundamentally, teenagers regardless of their gender are more alike than they are different, so don’t be surprised to discover that some of the stories and advice that follow speak to your experience with any teenager in your life, not just the girls.
+Still, girls face unique challenges as teenagers, and this book takes a deep dive into the cutting-edge research that parents raising daughters need to know.
 The developmental strands presented here apply across racial and economic lines, and those contextual factors with regard to teenagers will also be addressed.
 That said, the internal, psychological nuances of adolescent development will be our central focus.

 I’ll share stories to illustrate the strands of teenage development, but they aren’t the specific details of any one girl or family.
 Rather, they are amalgams of the many, many interactions I’ve had over the years with teenagers and their parents.
 At times, the particular events of an interaction are so critical to its telling that I’ve removed any identifying information while maintaining the emotional integrity and educational value of what occurred.